emck-emck/command-line-hearts/README.md

 The game ends when a player reaches 100 points.
 The winner is the person with the least points.
 The user can type "quit" at any time to exit the game.

+I made this program in Java specifically because I had attempted to create this once in high-school.
+I made it out of nostalgia really, and to see if I could do it better this time.
+The code can be found in the legacy folder.
+I have restored it to a working condition (it was all in a text file in my gmail) but have not modified the code.